siddarthx07/ai-job-application-helper/README.md

 ## Usage

 1. **Open AutoFiller**: Click the extension icon to open Chrome's side panel on the right.
 The workspace stays pinned while you browse job pages.
-2. **Add Resume**: Paste your resume into the side panel's "Your Resume" section and save it locally.
+2. **Upload Resume**: Use the "Upload Resume PDF" button once.
+The file stays local and powers both cover letters and the tailored resume feature.
 3. **Navigate to Job**: Open any job application page.
 The side panel will show detected company, role, and whether a cover-letter field exists.
-4. **Generate & Fill**: Choose tone/length → Generate → Edit if necessary → Click "Fill Form" to push it into the application.
+4. **Generate Cover Letter**: Choose tone/length → Generate → Edit if necessary → Click "Fill Form" to push it into the application.
+5. **Tailor Your Resume**: Hit "Generate Tailored Resume" to produce a 1-page PDF (using your provided LaTeX template), preview it immediately, and download it.

+### Tailored Resume Workflow

+- AutoFiller uploads your PDF resume locally (no servers) and sends it to Gemini along with the current job description.
+- Gemini returns a JSON payload containing:
+  - A fully rewritten LaTeX document that keeps your template + section order
+  - Skill-match scores (so you know which keywords are hitting)
+  - Keyword gaps and suggested bullets (flagged for review)
+- We compile that LaTeX **inside the extension** using a WebAssembly build of TeX Live, show the PDF preview in the side panel, and let you download/share it instantly.
+- The tailored PDF + insights are cached per job, so revisiting the same job instantly reloads your last version.

 The extension automatically detects job details and cover letter fields.
 Works with textarea, input, and contenteditable fields.